A Guide to GSTR-9

 The following is a step-by-step guide on how to file a GSTR-9 form:

 Step 2: Answer a list of questions to choose between a NIL Return or an Annual return.
-Choose whether you want to file for a NIL Return or an Annual Return by clicking on ‘Yes’ or ‘No.’ if you select ‘yes,’ make sure the following criteria are met:
+Choose whether you want to file for a NIL Return or an Annual Return by clicking on ‘Yes’ or ‘No.’ If you select ‘yes,’ make sure all of the following criteria are met:

 If you want to submit NIL returns, click "Next" to compute liabilities and submit a NIL GSTR-9.

-If you select "No" to NIL returns, then click "Next," the page "GSTR-9 Annual Return for Normal Taxpayers" will appear.
-It will have a variety of tiles where information must be entered.
+If you select “No” to NIL returns, then click “Next,”.
+You should see the page “GSTR-9 Annual Return for Normal Taxpayers”.
+It will have a number of tiles where you need to enter pertinent information.

 The summary that will be downloaded will aid taxpayers in providing the information required in various GSTR-9 tiles.